-Whether you enjoy dinner tours, dolphins, kayaking, surfing, or just becoming one with the wildlife, these outfiters are bound to gave something that meets your desires.
+Whether you enjoy dinner tours, dolphins, kayaking, surfing, or just becoming one with the wildlife, these outfitters are bound to give something that meets your desires.

 Experience the beautiful scenery of Back Bay as the sun rises out of the Atlantic or sets over the Bay.

 Work up an appetite and enjoy the scenery, while we make your reservations and bring you back to Sandbridge's local favorite, the Baja Restaurant.
 Offering the best in seafood and lively nightlife (dinner not included in the tour price).

 Start the day off or finish it with a quick ride into the Wildlife Refugee.
 Most animals are more active at sunrise and sunset.